ABeaujet/CalypsoInspector/README.md

 - Holder information
 - Latest check-ins (date, time, route, stop, direction, contract)
+- Holder profiles
+- File Mappings : some files (like contracts) may have several different layouts depending on other fields.

 ## TODO :

-- File Mappings : some files (like contrats) may have several different layouts depending on other fields.
-- Holder profiles
 - Contract list

 ## How to use: